aholstenson/transitory/README.md

 const cache = transitory()
   .maxSize(100)
   .expireAfterWrite(5000) // 5 seconds
-  .expireAfterRead(1000) // Values need to be read at least once a second .build();
+  .expireAfterRead('1s') // Values need to be read at least once a second .build();
 ```

+Values can either be a number representing milliseconds or a duration string
+such as `1s`, `2m`, `1h` or `5d 20m`.

 Both methods can also take a function that should return the maximum age
 of the entry in milliseconds: